 The low density lipoprotein receptor (LDLR) gene family consists of cell surface proteins involved in receptor-mediated endocytosis of specific ligands.
 Low density lipoprotein (LDL) is normally bound at the cell membrane and taken into the cell ending up in lysosomes where the protein is degraded and the cholesterol is made available for repression of microsomal enzyme 3-hydroxy-3-methylglutaryl coenzyme A (HMG CoA) reductase, the rate-limiting step in cholesterol synthesis.

 Immunohistochemistry: LDL Receptor Antibody (C7) - Analysis of LDL Receptor on human liver.
-This image was taken for the base form of this product.
-Alternate forms, such as conjugated, azide-free, or ready-to-use, have not been tested.
+This image was taken for the unconjugated form of this product.
+Other forms have not been tested.

 Immunocytochemistry/Immunofluorescence: LDL Receptor Antibody (C7) - Antibody was tested in HepG2 cells with FITC (green).
 Nuclei were counterstained with Dapi (blue).
-This image was taken for the base form of this product.
-Alternate forms, such as conjugated, azide-free, or ready-to-use, have not been tested.
+This image was taken for the unconjugated form of this product.
+Other forms have not been tested.

 Requested From: United States